RTann95/HotelManagement/README.md

 1. Run `cockroach start --insecure --host=localhost` to start a local CockroachDB cluster (or `brew services start cockroach --insecure --host=localhost` to run it in the background (just remember to `brew services stop cockroach` when you're done)).
-2. Create the Database via `cockroach sql --insecure` then `> CREATE DATABASE hotelmanagement;`
-3. Run `./start.sh` to compile and run the server.
+2. Run `./start.sh` to compile and run the server.

 You can see a CockroachDB Dashboard hosted [here](http://localhost:8080).